fortrabbit/help/docs/website-down.md

 ## Keep a cool head

+This is an urgent situation.
 Please try to stay calm and focus on the facts.
 Emotions and allegations won't help fixing the issue.

 ## It's likely something on your side